-1. Explain and contrast relevant ethical theories

-Guiding prompts: What are some relevant ethical theories students will explore within the context of the core outcome?
-In what ways might an instructor evaluate students on the acquisition of this knowledge?

-2. Identify ethical issues in a complex context
+1. Explain a d contrast relevant ethical theories • , co text of the core outcome?
+In what way uisition of this knowledge? t ethical theories students will explore within the ys might an instructor evaluate students on the 2.
+Identify thical issues in a complex context • h